fluxio/flux-sdk-js/docs/tutorial/Chapter-6.md

 }
 ```

 The code above introduces a notificationHandler function that will be called whenever the WebSocket receives a message from Flux.
-For now, the handler will simply print the message type and relevant cell’s label to the app’s console.
+For now, the handler will simply print the message type and relevant cell's label to the app's console.
 Refresh your browser window and select a project:

 ![image alt text](image_15.png)